 The members of our Compensation Committee are required to be, and were at all times, independent Directors according to the independence standards of the SEC and the NYSE (including the enhanced independence requirements for Compensation Committee members) and is an "outside director" as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-During 2018, the Compensation Committee consisted of Ms. Beach Lin and Messrs.
-Griffin, Morgan and Singleton, with Mr. Morgan serving as Chairman.
+From January 2019 until the retirement of Ms. Beach Lin at the 2019 Annual Meeting, the Compensation Committee consisted of Messrs.
+Morgan, Griffin and Singleton and Ms. Beach Lin, with Mr. Morgan serving as Chairman.
+From the 2019 Annual Meeting until November 30, 2019 the Compensation Committee consisted of Messrs.
+Morgan, Griffin and Singleton, with Mr. Morgan serving as Chairman.
+Mr. Espe joined the Compensation Committee on December 1, 2019.
 Our Compensation Committee is responsible for the review, recommendation and approval of compensation arrangements for executive officers and for the administration of certain benefit and compensation plans and arrangements of the Company.
-Our Compensation Committee held five meetings in 2018.
+Our Compensation Committee held five meetings in 2019.